 These additional health risks may cause you to not be insurable with traditional coverage.

 Here’s the good news…

 Finding a Life Policy for Diabetes

 Having your recent a1c results and any medications you take will help an agent to provide you with an accurate quote.
-If you have type 1 diabetes knowing how many units of insulin you take per day will and when you were originally diagnosed with type 1 will allow an agent to asses your situation and provide options for coverage.
+Type 1 diabetics need to be ready to provide how many units of insulin are taken per day.
+Your type 1 diagnosis date will allow your agent to asses your situation more accurately and provide options for coverage.